deephdc/deep-hpc/README.md

    - ``RCLONE_URL`` : remote storage link to be accessed via rclone.
    - ``RCLONE_USER`` : rclone user to access a remote storage.
    - ``RCLONE_PASSWORD`` : rclone password to access a remote storage.
    - ``jupyterPASSWORD`` : set password for JupyterNotebook or JupyterLab (if installed inside container).
+MUST BE *at least* 9 characters long!
    - ``UDOCKER_RUN_COMMAND`` : configure the command to run inside the container.

 * ``deep-slurm-app.sh``   - script that configure the job submission (slurm).
 A user should not really change it.
 It reads ``deep-slurm-app.ini`` for default settings but some options can be re-defined from the command line: